ubpb/metacrunch/Readme.md

 # To process data use the #transformation hook.
 transformation do |data|
-  # Called for each data object that has been put in the pipeline a source.
+  # Called for each data object that has been put in the pipeline by a source.
-  # Do your transformation process here.
+  # Do your data transformation process here.

-  # You must return the data to keep in the pipeline.
+  # You must return the data to keep it in the pipeline.
-  # Dismissing the data conditionally by returning nil
+  # You can dismiss the data conditionally by returning nil
   data
 end